Hassane14/sma/README.md

     attribute named `ref_pk` if they have a reference named `ref` pointing to a class whose primary key is `pk`.
   - A class must define a primary key if there is a reference pointing to it.

+* Attributes that are unneccessary within one "world" have names starting with an underscore.